 For more details, please contact us at firstname.lastname@example.org

-To support mutual cooperation between all stakeholders, IATA works with all airline partners, including ground handlers, airports, service providers, and aircraft manufacturers, as well as standardization bodies and regulators.
+To support mutual cooperation between all stakeholders, IATA works with all airline and their partners, including ground handlers, airports, aircraft manufacturers, as well as standardization bodies and regulators on the ground operations standards development.